-The UQ Facilitator should be o • •

-Risk meeting with the preserv nd return a copy to UQ Scho ol of Education as soon as possible

-and provide a copy to the pre- service te eacher.
+The UQ Facilitator should be contacted prior to completing this form and where possible should be present during the school's At Risk meeting with the preservice teacher.
+Complete this form and return a copy to UQ School of Education as soon as possible and provide a copy to the preservice teacher.

-Improvement to a satisfacto meeting date. ry level i in the areas identified m ust be shown by the preser vice teacher wi thin a week of the
+Improvement to a satisfactory level in the areas identified must be shown by the preservice teacher within a week of the meeting date.

-Preservice teacher: Date:

-School:

-The preservice teacher's properties of the preservice teacher's properties of the preservice of the preservice teacher's properties of vement).
-Date:

-ner ij diere is illillillilli illipro ·

-Possible areas of concern/
+Preservice teacher: Dat e: School: The preservice teacher's progress will be reviewed on Dat e: (please note: this review date may be sooner if there is minimal improvement).
+Dessible areas of concorn (s.
+Possible areas of concern/s: 1.
 Planning effectively - preparation for teaching 4.
-Assessing and recording learning

-2. Teaching effectively - enactment of teaching 5.
-Professional conduct

-3. Managing effectively - create safe and supportive 6.
-Other
+Assessing and recording learning 2.
+Teaching effectively - enactment of teaching 5.
+Professional conduct 3.
+Managing effectively - create safe and supportive 6.
+Other learning environments

-learning environments •

-PART A (to be completed pr rior to or d luring the at risk meeting)
+PART A (to be completed prior to or during the at risk meeting)

-Please advise in the space b elow wh ich of the above area/s a re of concern.
-Identify speci fic issues in the a area/s of concern.
+Please advise in the space below which of the above area/s are of concern.
+Identify specific issues in the area/s of concern.

-Identify actions/strategies that will
+Identify actions/strategies that will be put in place by the preservice teacher to try and improve in the identified areas.

-Name Signat ure Date
+Name Signature Date

 Site coordinator

 Supervising teacher

 Preservice teacher

 UQ facilitator (where available)

-, '

-ior to or at review date) Please advise to what exter nt there has been improvement in the a rea/s of concern identified in Pa art A. Please indicate whether or not the preservice teacher has demon strated satisfactory improvemen nt to continue with the • cement (tick decision below and provide ☐ Satisfactory / improvement ☐ Unsatisfactory in nprovement Comments Name Signature Date Site coordinator Name Signature Date Site coordinator Supervising teacher Name Signature Date Supervising teacher Name Signature Date Name Signature Date Supervising teacher Name Signature Date Supervising teacher Preservice teacher Name Signature Date Supervising teacher Preservice teacher UQ facilitator (where available) Name Signature Date Supervising teacher Preservice teacher Name Signature Date Supervising teacher Preservice teacher UQ facilitator (where available) Notes: Name ase attach other notes/evidence to this o Date Supervising teacher Preservice teacher UQ facilitator (where available) Notes: If further space is required ple ase attach other notes/evidence to this o document.
-Supervising teacher Preservice teacher UQ facilitator (where available) Notes: If further space is required ple After the at risk meeting in Pa document. e preservice teacher completes a Supervising teacher Preservice teacher UQ facilitator (where available) Notes: If further space is required ple After the at risk meeting in Pa ase attach other notes/evidence to this or document. e preservice teacher completes a Supervising teacher Preservice teacher UQ facilitator (where available) Notes: If further space is required ple After the at risk meeting in Padetailed action plan for how the ase attach other notes/evidence to this or document. e preservice teacher completes a Supervising teacher Preservice teacher UQ facilitator (where available) Notes: If further space is required ple After the at risk meeting in Padetailed action plan for how the plant of the plant ase attach other notes/evidence to this of art A it is strongly recommended that they will aim to improve in the identified a document. e preservice teacher completes a Supervising teacher Preservice teacher UQ facilitator (where available) Notes: If further space is required ple After the at risk meeting in Padetailed action plan for how the ase attach other notes/evidence to this of art A it is strongly recommended that they will aim to improve in the identified as a completed the School is to: document. e preservice teacher completes a account or fax number

-3. Retain a copy
+PART B (to be completed prior to or at review date)

+Please advise to what exten t there has been improvement in the ar ea/s of concern identified in Part A.

+Please indicate whether or u not the preservice teacher has demonst rated satisfactory improvement to continue with the

+cement (tick decision below and provide continue with the

+' improvement Unsatisfactory impro vement

+improvement venient

+Comments

+Name Signature Date

+Site coordinator

+Supervising teacher

+Preservice teacher

+UQ facilitator (where available)

+Notes:

+If further space is required please attach other notes/evidence to this document.

+After the at risk meeting in Part A it is strongly recommended that the preservice teacher completes a personal reflection and detailed action plan for how they will aim to improve in the identified areas, including a list of goals.

+Distribution of Form

+After each Part of the form is completed the School is to:

+- 1. Give a signed copy to the preservice teacher - 2.
+Send a copy to the UQ School of Education by email prac@uq.edu.au or fax (07) 3365 7199 from an official School email account or fax number - 3.
+Retain a copy